-*Open to the public from March 29, 2015 through Dec 30, 2015 with the following exceptions: Closed Thanksgiving Day, Christmas Eve, Christmas Day, and New Year's Eve.
+Open to the public from April 18, 2019 through December 29, 2019 with the following exceptions: Closed Thanksgiving Day, Christmas Eve, Christmas Day, and New Year's Eve.

 How can I experience Oatlands?

-To visit and support Oatlands, please visit our Carriage House Gift Shop to purchase either grounds or tour tickets.
-Please see below for Pass or Tour descriptions.
+To visit and support Oatlands, please visit our Carriage House Visitor Center to purchase either grounds or tour tickets.
+Please see below for Grounds Pass or Tour descriptions.
 Mansion Tour tickets can be purchased online by using the calendar to the right.
 Grounds passes for Monday through Wednesday must be purchased onsite.

 Friends, Reciprocal Garden Members &

 Grounds Pass with 1 Guided Tour Ticket (availabe Thursday-Sunday, last tour is at 3:00 p.m.):

 Seniors (60+) & Active Military $12